University of North Georgia: Housing

-Students may live off-campus if they commute daily from the legal residence of parents or grandparents but it has to be within fifty-miles of campus.
+Students may live off-campus if they commute daily from the legal residence of parents or grandparents but it has to be within fifty miles of campus.
 Students can live off campus if they are married or divorced.
 Students are eligible to live off campus if they are 21 years of age or older, or if they have completed 60 credit hours.
 Students also have the option to live off campus if they have completed two years of active military service.
 Dahlonega campus has shuttles that run regularly to take students to places on campus.

-Dining

-UNG Dining Services offers several retail locations in addition to the main dining hall.
-The Hoag Student Center contains most of the Dahlonega campus food retail locations.
-There are two Provisions on Demand (P.O.D.) locations on campus; one in the Health and Natural Sciences building and one in the Hoag Student Center.

 Reserve Officers' Training Corps (ROTC)

-The U.S. Army ROTC program has been active at the Dahlonega campus since 1916, and began giving its graduates commissions in the army or reserves shortly after the Second World War, thanks to the G.I.
+The U.S. Army ROTC program has been active on the Dahlonega campus since 1916, and began giving its graduates commissions in the Army or Army Reserve shortly after World War II, thanks to the G.I.
 Bill, the recent economic recovery in Georgia, and the leadership of college president Jonathan Clark Rogers.
-Today it is one of only six senior military colleges in the country.
-UNG is also designated by the Georgia Board of Regents and the Georgia General Assembly as The Military College of Georgia and as a Leadership Institution.
+Today, it is one of six senior military colleges in the country.
+UNG is also designated by the Georgia Board of Regents and the Georgia General Assembly as the Military College of Georgia and as a leadership institution.

 Blue Ridge Rifles

-The Blue Ridge Rifles drill platoon unit was formed at North Georgia College in 1950 as the Honor Platoon and took the name Blue Ridge Rifles in 1958 in homage to a Civil War unit that served in Dahlonega.
-In 1971 the Blue Ridge Rifles won first place in the East Tennessee State University Drill Meet.
+The Blue Ridge Rifles drill platoon unit was formed at North Georgia College in 1950 as the Honor Platoon, and took the name Blue Ridge Rifles in 1958 in homage to a Civil War unit that served in Dahlonega.
+In 1971, the Blue Ridge Rifles won first place in the East Tennessee State University Drill Meet.
 They were also the 2001 and 2002 national champion precision drill team.